 If you’re a business owner or if you interface with customers, you’ve probably heard the term “CRM” bantered around.
 But what is CRM, and what does CRM do?
 And more importantly, what can a CRM do for your business to help it grow?

 CRM stands for Customer Relationship Management, and it’s a technology for managing and supporting customer relationships.
 CRM technology helps companies build and grow customer relationships across the entire customer lifecycle.
 It helps teams across marketing, sales, commerce, service, and IT with the tools and information they need for personalized and consistent customer experiences that drive business value.

 A CRM system allows businesses to manage customer and prospect relationships with data.
 You can store, track, and analyze customer and prospect information in one central location, including:

 - Service inquiries

 And, since this information lives in the cloud, this up-to-date data can be shared and analyzed by teams across the company in real time.

 How does a CRM work?

-Why you should get started with cloud-based CRM
+Why your organization should get started with CRM

 With CRM in the cloud, there’s no hardware to set up or upgrade, keeping IT costs low.
 You don’t need to install software on every computer and mobile device in the organization worldwide.
 By moving data, software, and services into a secure online cloud environment, businesses can increase productivity, reduce costs, and scale.
 Cloud-based CRM systems mean every user is working from the same automatically-synced information – no more data gaps, and everyone is up to speed.
 Teams can work anywhere and everywhere, build new ideas, and get to know their customers like never before.